 That fee structure varies based on media, but it’s about 9.1 cents per copy in most cases.
 Go HERE for more detail on those fees.
 This means that if a performer records a cover song, they owe the song owner mechanicals.
 This also means that if an performer signs to a label and records a song, the label owes the song owner mechanicals.
 This ALSO means that if YOU record your FRIEND’S song, YOU OWE YOUR FRIEND MECHANICALS, unless your friend specifically WAVES that right for you, in writing.
 I suppose this also means that if YOU write a song and record it, you owe yourself mechanicals!

-CONFUSION WARNING: Mechanicals are NOT paid to owners of recordings, and they are NOT paid by distributors or radio stations.
-Spotify, iTunes etc. Mechanical royalties are ONE SPECIFIC thing.
+Mechanicals are NOT paid to owners of recordings, and they are NOT paid by distributors or radio stations.
+Mechanical royalties are ONE SPECIFIC thing.
 They’re a fee owed to SONG OWNERS by RECORDING OWNERS and now streaming services, and they’re paid by the owners of recordings to the owners of songs, or their representatives.

 FEES PAID TO PROs AND THEN DISTRIBUTED TO SONGWRITERS: